-SCIC220 Biology Capstone: Introduction to Biological Research

-This is a course which provides students with an opportunity to synthesize previous learning by engaging in independent, student-directed, hypothesis-driven biological research.
-In the design and execution of experiments, students will demonstrate scientific literacy, scientific process, laboratory skills and techniques, critical thinking, quantitative and qualitative reasoning, written and oral communication skills, and an appreciation of the role that research investigations play in daily life.
+SCI220R Biology Capstone: Introduction to Biological Research qualitative reasoning, written and oral communication skills, and an appreciation of the role that research investigations play in daily life.
 Classroom-based research provides a framework to foster a culture of undergraduate research at RVCC.
-(Prerequisites: any 2 of the following lab courses: SCIC101, SCIC102, SCIC201, SCIC202, SCIC205, SCIC210, SCIC162 or permission of Instructor)
+(Prerequisites: any 2 of the following lab courses: SCI101R, SCI102R, SCI201R, SCI202R, SCI205R, SCI210R, SCI162R or permission of Instructor)